-Visit your new live website and do a full review of it to confirm that everything looks as it should.
+Visit your new live website and do a full review of it to confirm that everything is as you want.
 Because you’re likely starting with a new theme and trying to create a unique experience from the Multisite, you may have already taken care of customization in the plugin and theme setup.
 But it’s still good to review and make sure everything is in its proper place.

-When you’re content with how your newly migrated site looks, you can return to your Multisite network and delete your website from the list of Sites on your Network’s dashboard.
+When you’re content with your newly migrated site, you can return to your Multisite network and delete your website from the list of Sites on your Network’s dashboard.

-Lastly, let’s talk about migrating an entire WordPress Multisite network from one domain to another.
+And finally, let’s talk about WordPress Multisite migration from one domain to another.
 It doesn’t require much in the way of installing new WordPress installations or configuring WordPress themes and plugins.
 Instead, this is about renaming all the backend files to reflect the new domain name of your network.

 Here is what you need to do:

-If you haven’t done so already, purchase that fancy new domain name for your network and associate it with the same web hosting account that your Multisite currently lives on.
+If you haven’t done so already, buy that fancy new domain name for your network.
+Then associate it with the same web hosting account that your Multisite lives on.

-You’re going to need to edit the wp-config file in the root directory of your site.
+Next, you must edit the wp-config.php file in the root directory of your site.
 You can access this either through your File Manager or FTP.

 Once you’ve located the file, click on the Edit button to open it.